greenerservices/version1/app/principles/actions/10c-monitor-service-usage.md

   parent:  10.
 Operate a greener service
 ---

-Monitor the usage of a service.
+Continue measuring performance to check the impact of other changes on delivery.

 ### Likely Lead Roles